Sybil Bauer

 Sybil Lorina Bauer (September 18, 1903 – January 31, 1927) was an American competition swimmer, Olympic champion, and former world record-holder.
 She represented the United States at the 1924 Summer Olympics, where she won the gold medal in the 100-meter backstroke in world record time.

-Bauer was born one of four siblings on September 18, 1903 in Chicago, Illinois, to Carl and Johanna Torgerson Bauer, the daughter of Norwegian immigrant parents.
+Bauer was born one of four siblings on September 18, 1903, in Chicago, Illinois, to Carl and Johanna Torgerson Bauer, the daughter of Norwegian immigrant parents.
 She learned to swim at Loon Lake where her parents had a summer home.
 She later graduated from Chicago's Schurz High School in 1922.

+Career

 Illinois Athletic Club

 Beginning in her mid to late teens, Bauer competed and trained with the outstanding program at the Illinois Athletic Club (IAC) under Hall of Fame Coach William Bachrach.
 Among the outstanding swimmers with whom she trained at the IAC were Olympic champion Johnny Weissmuller and two-time 1924 Olympic freestyle gold medalist Ethel Lackie with whom she competed frequently.
 With complimentary skills in freestyle and backstroke, Lackie and Bauer dominated many national meets in the 1920s.
 At AAU competition in Chicago in 1922, while swimming for the (IAC), Bauer set backstroke records in the 100-yard open water event of 1:16 on August 27, and swam the 100-meter backstroke in 1:16.4 in indoor competition in a 25-meter pool on April 7.
 In the 150-yard event she swam another 1922 record of 2:06.2 on November 21.

 During a 1922 meet in Bermuda, she became the first woman to break a men's record, finishing the 440-yard backstroke in a time of 6:24.4 (about four seconds ahead of the old mark).
 However, that record was unofficial, since it took place at an unsanctioned contest.

 In 1924, one of her most outstanding years, prior to the Olympics on January 19, she eclipsed her own 75-yard backstroke record by five seconds and then broke her 100-yard backstroke record.
 On January 20, she outpaced her new 100-yard backstroke mark again, by more than two seconds.
 At a meet in Miami in February, Bauer broke backstroke records in seven different distances over a five-day period.
 She broke the 100-yard backstroke record once again at the AAU Central championships in March, and six days later subsequently shattered two more records in Chicago.
 In late March, Bauer claimed her fourth-straight National AAU championship in the 100-yard backstroke.